-This was the case with Heidi Alexander, whose incredible images from Stockport Market in 1977 eventually saw the light of day after she found the time to dig through her archives during the first national covid lockdown.
+This was the case with Heidi Alexander, whose incredible images from Stockport Market in 1977 eventually saw the light of day after she delved into her archives during the first national covid lockdown.

 On discovering the images on Heidi’s Instagram page I got in touch to find out more about this incredible body of work and also her path into photography.